manuel-192/m-repo-info/README.md

 # Instructions for using Manuel's repos

 ## Latest changes
+- 2019-08-04: repos are now under construction.
+This means any repo can be changed to another place or even be totally removed.
+Please look at this page for more info in the near future!
 - 2019-07-29: IMPORTANT: changed SigLevel of each repo from **Required** to **PackageRequired**.<br>
   You MUST make the same change in your /etc/pacman.conf.<br>
   This was due to inadequate support from pacman for database signatures.